storj/docs/app/learn/concepts/definitions/page.md

 17. **Access Management-related Terms**

-    1.  **Access Grant:** An encoded string that contains an API Key, an Encryption store, and the address of the Satellite storing the object metadata for the purpose of sharing access to objects stored on Storj DCS.
+    1.  **Access Grant:** An encoded string that contains an API Key, an Encryption store, and the address of the Satellite storing the object metadata for the purpose of sharing access to objects stored on Storj.

     2.  **API Key**: A string generated for a project to authorize access management to data on the service.
 The API key is an authorization token based on an implementation called macaroons and is sent to the Satellite in order to authorize requests.